byte4RR4Y/xitecos/README.md

     Customization: MX Linux provides a user-friendly interface with a range of customization options, allowing users to tailor the desktop environment to their preferences.
     MX Tools: MX Linux includes a set of tools (MX Tools) that simplify various tasks, enhancing the overall user experience.

-# XFCE Edition is a full Desktop Environment with all the tools you can imagine
+# XFCE Edition - full Desktop Environment with all tools you can imagine

     -uses the grub bootloader from Debian stable(bookworm) to facing issues with the current and future version(s) -uses the MX Linux Style XFCE4 Desktop